Film, Theatre, Museums, Galleries, & Television

 items may lead to legal action being taken in order to recover our property, and any rental fees owed.

-If you understand all of this, and you wish to rent Realistic Imitation Firearms from us, please contact the shop directly on 0870 754 9653, and speak to one of our Customer Service Representatives, who will be happy to take you through our rental terms, and explain our highly competitive pricing structure.
+If you understand and agree all of this, and you wish to rent Realistic Imitation Firearms from us, please contact the shop directly on 0870 754 9653, and speak to one of our Customer Service Representatives, who will be happy to take you through our rental terms, and explain our highly competitive pricing structure.